ericasummers/extreme-rps/README.md

-# Rock Paper Scissors Game
+# Extreme Rock Paper Scissors Game

-#### _A webpage that allows two players to play Rock, Paper, Scissors, 15 February 2017_
+#### _A webpage that allows two players to play Rock, Paper, Scissors with many more options, 15 February 2017_

 #### By _**Erica Wright & Matt Kelley**_

 ## Description

 This webpage will allow two users to play Rock, Paper, Scissors and display the winner.
+There are 16 choices to pick from and the game is single or two player.

 ## Setup/Installation Requirements